Setting up Ubuntu from scratch

 3. Install less-frequently-used software (my personal list)

-4. Remove software I don’t want
+4. Remove software I don’t use (or that gets in my way)

-sudo apt-get remove f-spot
+sudo apt-get remove evolution empathy gwibber shotwell

 5. Make sure SSH connections stay open

-6. Enable the TrackPoint (ThinkPad specific)
+6. Enable the TrackPoint (ThinkPad-specific)

 7. Configure Firefox